koendv/micropython-spiram/README.md

 Steps:

 - take an stm32h7 board
-- replace the spi flash with a pin-compatible esp-psram64h spi ram
+- replace the spi flash with pin-compatible spi ram
 - replace the stm32h750 processor with a pin-compatible stm32h7a3.
 The stm32h7a3 supports memory mapping spi ram and flash; the stm32h750 only supports memory-mapping flash.
 - port micropython to the stm32h7a3
 - add driver for spi ram